learn-co-curriculum/phase-0-html-experiencing-html-lab/README.md

 > **REMEMBER**: This lab will provide you what to type.
 Subsequent labs will
 > deeply examine details of HTML markup.
 However, our goal here is to show how
-> slight changes to markup can dramatically alter the browser's display of
+> slight changes to markup can quickly alter the browser's display of content.
-> content.
-If you're fuzzy on a detail that's fine.
+> If you're fuzzy on a detail that's fine.

 #### Marking-Up List Items